 When buying a home, you are the only one who can determine how much you should offer a seller.
-Certainly it’s suggested you ask for your Realtors advice and thoughts, but ultimately you are the only person who can determine how much you should offer.
+Certainly, it’s suggested you ask for your Real Estate Professionals' advice and thoughts, but ultimately you are the only person who can determine how much you should offer.

 What is an earnest money deposit?